ga-wdi-curriculum/js-debugging/readme.md

 ### And that's all we'll say about error handling for now

 Again, error handling is an advanced concept.
 Generally we don't recommend getting into it until everything else on your app is very well-polished.

-When you get an error in Javascript, somewhere there's a line of code saying to "throw" that error.

 # Chrome Developer Tools